princek0/GramiraML/README.md

 - If the keyboard monitor doesn't work, try running it with administrator privileges
 - Ensure Ollama is running and accessible at `http://localhost:11434`
-- Check that the FastAPI server is running at `http://localhost:8000`
 - Verify all dependencies are installed correctly

 ## Contributing